 The Master's course, "Practical Islamic Theology for Chaplaincy and Social Work”, offers students the opportunity to acquire a well-grounded learning experience in both the theoretical as well as practical aspects of the emerging field of Islamic Chaplaincy.
-As a flagship program in Germany, it stresses both interdisciplinary and interreligious approaches to help train future chaplains for their much needed roles within the diverse social and cosmopolitan contexts of 21st century Europe.
+As a flagship program in Germany, it stresses both interdisciplinary and interreligious approaches to help train future chaplains for their much-needed roles within the diverse social and cosmopolitan contexts of 21st century Europe.
 Prioritising a thorough grounding in Islamic Theology and faith-based approaches to chaplaincy and social care, the Masters provides a broad menu of work options through its tailor made internship programs.
-These includes, though are not limited to, chaplaincy in hospitals, prisons, work with refugees, youth, counselling etc. In each case, these intend to serve the added benefit of broadening the pastoral range of students and their expose to both the plethora of social needs and demands of their communities.
-In addition to these features the programme is dedicated to academic excellence and provides students with the opportunity to compose a dissertation work towards further academic research.
+These include, though are not limited to, chaplaincy in hospitals, prisons, work with refugees, youth, counselling etc. In each case, these intend to serve the added benefit of broadening the pastoral range of students and their exposure to both the plethora of social needs, and the demands of their communities.
+In addition to these features, the program is dedicated to academic excellence and provides students with the opportunity to compose a dissertation work towards further academic research.

 2. Admission Requirements

-The Master's programme is open to all Bachelor graduates of German and foreign universities who have a first degree in Islamic theology, Islamic Studies, in related religious and social sciences or applicants with a similar qualification.
+The Master's program is open to all Bachelor graduates of German and foreign universities who have a first degree in Islamic theology, Islamic Studies, in related religious and social sciences, or applicants with a similar qualification.

 Knowledge of the English language is required and may take the following forms

 - At least level B2 according to the Common European Framework for Languages must be proven by one of the following

 - TOEFL (total score of at least 87 Internet-Based TOEFL (TOEFL iBT)